 As is the case with many dip recipes, it's all about having a taste and tweaking the flavours as you see fit.
 You may also want to add a little extra water to help things blend together and give a smoother final consistency.

-If you'd like to explore a few other legume-based vegan dip recipes, check out this lemony butter bean dip, broad bean and mint dip, or kidney bean dip.
+If you'd like to explore a few other legume-based vegan dip recipes, check out this easy hummus, lemony butter bean dip, broad bean and mint dip, or kidney bean dip.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen β My Top 10 Tips.